-Benson Foundation for the Arts, is a member of the Johnston County Arts Council, the Benson Chamber of Commerce and sponsors a scholarship each year to a South Johnston senior pursuing a career in performing or visual arts.
+Benson Foundation for the Arts, is a member of the Johnston County Arts Council, the Benson Chamber of Commerce and sponsors a scholarship each year to a local high school senior pursuing high education towards a career in performing or visual arts.
 BFA has been a contributing sponsor for music concerts at the Grove and local high school band events.
 Recently Benson Foundation for the Arts purchased new sound, lighting and media equipment, as well as a new back stage curtain for W.J.
 Barefoot Auditorium.

 Benson Foundation for the Arts gratefully acknowledges all who have given their time, expertise and financial gifts to offer a lasting investment in the quality of life and cultural growth of this community.
 We also thank those past and present who have served on the BFA Board of Directors.
 Your support and participation will continue to be instrumental in ensuring the future success of Benson Foundation for the Arts.

 2018-19 Board of Directors

 Anthony Angelico-Ivey: Vice-Chairman